Splice-Technologies/splice-auth/README.md

 platform authentication and authorization.

+## Usage
+Using REST API as a means of communication STA (Splice Technologies Auth) service will authenticate and authorize your requests.

 ## Contributing
 Contributions are always welcome.
 However, please make sure to follow the contribution guidelines provided in the following [markdown file](https://github.com/Splice-Technologies/splice-docs/blob/master/CONTRIBUTE.md).